ionic-team/stencil-site/versioned_docs/version-v2/framework-integration/react.md

 ### How do I add IE11 or Edge support?

-> As of Stencil v3, legacy browser support is deprecated, and will be removed in a future major version of Stencil.

 If you want your custom elements to be able to work on older browsers, you should add the `applyPolyfills()` that surround the `defineCustomElements()` function.

 ```tsx